Logical blocks for fault-tolerant topological quantum computation: Universal block-sets for topological quantum computation based on planar codes

 \textbf{Qubits in space and time: from lattice surgery to controlled-Pauli operations}.
-The logical flow (the order in which the channel maps inputs to outputs) and physical flow (the order in which physical operations are implemented to realise the channel) for a logical channel do not need to be aligned.
-One can take advantage of this in the design of logic blocks.
-In particular, each qubit participating in the lattice surgery may be regarded as undergoing a controlled-$X$, -$Y$, or -$Z$ with a space-like ancilla qubit (i.e., a qubit propagating in a spatial direction).
-For example, the $X$-type lattice surgery of Fig.~\ref{figAllLogicalBlocks} can be understood as preparing an ancilla in the $\ket{+}$ state, performing $CX$ (controlled-$X$) gates between the ancilla and target logical qubits, then measuring the ancilla in the $X$ basis.
+The logical flow (the order in which the logical block maps inputs to outputs) and physical flow (the order in which physical operations are implemented to realize the fault-tolerant instrument) for a logical block do not need to be aligned.
+One can take advantage of this in the design of logic operations.
+In particular, each qubit participating in the lattice surgery may be regarded as undergoing a controlled-$X$, controlled-$Y$, or controlled-$Z$ gate with a spacelike ancilla qubit (i.e., a qubit propagating in a spatial direction).
+For example, the $X$-type lattice surgery of Fig.~\ref{figAllLogicalBlocks} can be understood as preparing an ancilla in the $\ket{+}$ state, performing controlled-$X$ gates between the ancilla and target logical qubits, then measuring the ancilla in the $X$ basis.